pointfreeco/swift-parsing/README.md

 }
 ```

-The `FromSubstring` parser allows us to temporarily leave the world of parsing UTF8 and instead work on the higher level `Substring` abstraction, which takes care of normalization of the "é" character.
+The `FromSubstring` parser allows us to temporarily leave the world of parsing UTF-8 and instead work on the higher level `Substring` abstraction, which takes care of normalization of the "é" character.

-If we wanted to be _really_ pedantic we could even parse "San Jos" as UTF8 and then parse only the "é" character as a Substring:
+If we wanted to be _really_ pedantic we could even parse "San Jos" as UTF-8 and then parse only the "é" character as a substring:

 ```swift
 let city = Parse {